-2. On or about December 11, 2008, Respondent submitted an original application to the Department to act as an agent pursuant to Section 2103(a) of the Insurance Law wherein Respondent answered in the negative to question 1, which asked "Have you, or any business in which you are or were an owner, partner, officer, or director, or member or manager of a limited liability company, ever been convicted of a crime, had a judgment withheld or deferred, or are you currently charged with committing a crime?," when in fact Respondent had pled guilty to a crime as set forth in paragraph 1 above.
+2. On or about October 24, 2013, Respondent submitted to the Department an original application for a license to act as an agent pursuant to Section 2103(a) of the Insurance Law wherein Respondent answered in the negative to Question 1, which asked "Have you ever been convicted of a crime, had a judgment withheld or deferred, or are you currently charged with committing a crime?", when in fact, Respondent had been convicted of a crime as set forth in paragraph 1 above.